 However, is a dark business suit the right choice of clothing for James Bond in this scene on Lake Como?
 A striped navy three-piece suit is what Bond would ordinarily wear in London, as we see in On Her Majesty’s Secret Service, Moonraker, For Your Eyes Only and The Living Daylights (Diamonds Are Forever would be an exception).
 Dark, striped three-piece suits are most associated with boardrooms and banks.
 A sporty checked three-piece suit, on the other hand, would have been a better choice for this scene.
 A copy of Sean Connery’s grey glen check three-piece suit from Goldfinger would have be an inspired choice for this scene, and a light-coloured checked cloth would fit in better with the sunny, country setting of Lake Como.

 The Brioni suit jacket has a button three front, four-button cuffs, and flapped pockets.
-We don’t get a good look at the rear but we see enough to tell that it’s vented, though it’s difficult to discern how many vents.
+Like Craig’s other city suits in Casino Royale, this suit also feature a single vent.
 The jacket is cut with straight, padded shoulders with roped sleeve heads and a clean chest.

 The trousers have a darted front and turn-ups, and might even have a belt.
 There appears to be a bit of a bulge under the waistcoat where a belt buckle would be, which is one reason not to wear a belt with a waistcoat.
 Ideally one should only wear braces with a three-piece suit to keep the trousers neatly in place under the waistcoat.
 There is no need to be scared to wear braces; they will never be seen because they are always hidden under the waistcoat.
 The waistcoat isn’t fitted particularly well as you can see large ripples across the chest.
 A properly-fitted waistcoat should always lay completely flat.
 The full six-button style is too long for Daniel Craig’s less than 6-foot-tall body.
 A six-button-five style like what Sean Connery wore in Goldfinger would be a better match for his height.